Posted on December 10th 2017

 You cannot say what "several minutes" really means.
 Is that five minutes, or is that five thousand minutes?
 According to your frame of reference, it might be both.
-You can point at the Absurd Time Estimate and say that it's definitely not true, but you can't really point at the Noncommital Time Estimate as a lie.
-And so, whoever programmed this evasive time estimate cannot be held responsible for how much of your day will be wasted waiting for your computer to update.
+You can point at the Absurd Time Estimate and say that it's definitely not true, but you can't really point at the Noncommital Time Estimate as a lie - even if it is done in a few seconds, the message only ever said "might"!
+And so, whoever programmed this evasive time estimate cannot be held responsible for how much of your day will or will not be wasted waiting for your computer to update.

 It would be better to have some rough way of knowing how far we are into the process, right?

 On smaller timeframes, there is nothing wrong with the loading being displayed by a percentage number that steadily rises as progress is achieved.
 When the entire loading process is two minutes long, each 1% should theoretically take slightly more than one second, leading to the percentage number rising in a continuous animation.
 You can watch it happen.

 However, when the loading process is two hours long, each 1% is theoretically now slightly more than one minute.
 This means that, for that entire minute in which the number does not rise, you have no way of telling if anything is still being achieved.
 With this kind of timeframe, waiting for the loading percentage to rise is a lot like trying to watch a plant grow: yes, the plant is indeed moving, and if you come back in some time, you will notice the difference... but, to your eyes, the plant appears to be perfectly still.